-Today 04/12/2017 the Department for Education has released its new career guidance strategy which places the eight Gatsby Career Benchmarks at its heart.
+In December 2017, the Department for Education released its new career guidance strategy which placed the eight Gatsby Career Benchmarks at its heart.

 Gatsby believes that every young person needs high quality career guidance to make an informed decision about their future, and this is even more important with reforms to technical education on the horizon in 2020.
 Career guidance is also a vehicle for social justice: those young people without social capital or career support at home suffer most from poor career guidance.